evansolomon/kissmetrics-js/README.md

 Batch.process(myQueueObject, 'yourApiKey', 'yourApiSecret', 'product-guid');
 ```

-The queue object you provid must expose `get()` and `done()` methods.
+The queue object you provid must expose a `get()` method.
 It's possible to provide an entirely different queue object to `Batch.process()` than you do to `KissmetricsClient`, though for simplicity's sake you may use the same one.
 The `get()` method should return all of the objects that were added to the queue by `KissmetricsClient`.
-The `done()` method will be called after the request is sent.
-It can be used to clear those items from the queue.
 Note that managing race conditions is your responsibility and will not be done by the library.
 It's a good idea to keep track of this in the queue object that you provide.